The Bankrate promise

 Pros and cons of callable CDs

 - Principal is protected: Even if the issuer redeems the CD early, you won’t lose any of the original investment, thanks to FDIC insurance.

 - Requires more investment strategy: If the issuer calls your CD, interest rates have likely declined, which means you’re going to struggle to find similar earning potential.
 For example, if a 10-year CD is called four years into the term, you’d need to figure out how to make up for those earnings for the six years lost.

-Callable CDs may be a good option for low-risk investors that are looking to earn higher returns on a CD.
-There is a chance the CD will be redeemed before it reaches maturity, but you won’t risk losing your original investment and any interest earned to date.
+Callable CDs may be a good option for low-risk investors who are looking to earn higher returns on a CD.
+There’s a chance the CD will be redeemed before it reaches maturity, but you won’t risk losing your original investment and any interest earned to date.